jportella93/jon-portella-blog/content/blog/omonp-3-building-a-carousel-with-swiper/index.md

 ---
-title: "Building a carousel with Swiper"
+title: Building a carousel with Swiper
+spoiler: >-
-spoiler: Let’s build a touch-triggered image slider with lazy loading, navigation, and pagination, in one minute.
+  Let’s build a touch-triggered image slider with lazy loading, navigation, and pagination, in one minute.
-date: "2021-04-06T01:28:57.384Z"
+date: '2021-04-06T01:28:57.384Z'
+hasNewsletterBeenSent: true
 ---

 ![Presentation image](./images/0.png)